inc0/VMR/bp.rst

         Much like example above only we perform migration on LB rather than floatings.

+    * Active-standby + DNSaaS
+        Like LBaaS but with designate and CNAME/A record migration

     * Suspend/Resume
         Its not autohealing per se, we could free up some resources for other instances this way.